oheil/NormalizeQuantiles.jl/README.md

 ## Remarks on data with `NA`

 Currently there seems to be no general agreement on how to deal with `NA` during quantile normalization.
 Here we put any given `NA` back into the sorted column at the original position before calculating the mean of the rows.

+## List of all function and method definitions